-And when we observe price comparison sites in particular we can see that there are OTAs that support NDC content and there are those that do not.
+And when we observe price comparison sites, in particular, we can see that there are OTAs that support NDC content and those that do not.

 So how will you accurately compare these options when one may be with and the other without checked bags?

 And what happens when the price for added baggage is added and updated on the price comparison site but not automatically selected when you arrive at the OTA?

-There will be a price mis-match that the visitor needs to spot or will they just book to be disappointed that baggage was indeed not included.
+Will there be a price mismatch that the visitor needs to spot, or will they book to be disappointed that baggage was indeed not included?

-This may seem like a minor point but with more ancillaries to be offered the environment will become more complex and these types of “honest mistakes” will occur.
+This may seem minor, but with more ancillaries to be offered, the environment will become more complex, and these types of “honest mistakes” will occur.

 Frequently asked questions

 Do flight prices change the more you search?

-Flight prices can change while you search but there is no reason to believe that the number of searches you perform influence the price.
+Flight prices can change while you search, but there is no reason to believe that the number of searches you perform influences the cost.

 Why do flight ticket prices fluctuate?

-Flight ticket prices may change and fluctuate due to changes in availability, technical errors and due to differences between cached and real availability.
+Flight ticket prices may change and fluctuate due to changes in availability, technical errors, and differences between cached and actual availability.

 What if I book a flight and the price goes down?

-Generally speaking flight price will increase as you move closer to departure.
-Should you however find that you for example miss a campaign fare by a couple of hours you should look into if there is a 24-hour grace period for refunds in your market.
+Generally speaking, flight prices will increase as you move closer to departure.
+If you find that you miss a campaign fare by a couple of hours, you should look into if there is a 24-hour grace period for refunds in your market.

-Do ticket prices go down closer to flight?
+Do ticket prices go down closer to the flight?

 Generally speaking, the opposite applies, and flight prices will increase the closer we get to the flight’s departure.

 Do flight prices go down on Tuesday?

 Flight prices are determined by supply and demand, and I have never seen any hard evidence that one particular weekday would be a superior day for booking a flight.

 Do flight prices change throughout the day?

-Flight prices can change at any time as prices are dynamic and follow availability in any given price or booking class.
+Flight prices can change anytime as prices are dynamic and follow availability in any given price or booking class.